NVIDIA/bionemo-examples/examples/nims/README.md

 ## BioNeMo NIM Examples

 ### Overview
-This collection of notebooks provides example workflows using the BioNeMo NIMs.
+This collection of notebooks provides example workflows using NVIDIA NIMs.

  - [Predict 3D Protein Structure with the AlphaFold2 NIM](alphafold2/AlphaFold2-NIM-example.ipynb)
  - [Guided Molecule Generation with Custom Oracles using the MolMIM NIM](molmim/MolMIMOracleControlledGeneration.ipynb)